GarrettHays/portfolio/README.md

 ## Known Bugs

 * No Known Bugs
-  - If you identify any issues or just have questions, ideas or concerns, please feel free to contact Garrett Hays [Garrett Hays](mailto:GarrettLHays@gmail.com) to discuss.
+  - If you identify any issues or just have questions, ideas or concerns, please feel free to contact [Garrett Hays](mailto:GarrettLHays@gmail.com) to discuss.

 ## License